-(3) Critical Book Interaction (30%; due on Quercus by 11:59 Monday June 10, 2024) 5-6 pages (8 pages for AD students) of written work excluding any title or content pages, typed in 12-point Times New Roman font and double space with one-inch margins).
+(3) AD Students only: Critical book Review of Flynn, YHWH is King (30%; due on Quercus by 11:59 pm Thursday, October 30) 8 pages of written work excluding any title or content pages, typed in 12-point Times New Roman font and double space with one-inch margins).
+See instructions in the "How To" Module and Marking Rubric in the Marking Module.